ControlledChaos/controlled-chaos-plugin/README.md

 For a nicer user experience, this plugin is recommended for use with [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) or the [free version of ACF](https://wordpress.org/plugins/advanced-custom-fields/) plus the [Options Page](https://www.advancedcustomfields.com/add-ons/options-page/) addon.
 However, most of the ACF features are duplicated, with identical field database names, using the [WordPress Settings API](https://developer.wordpress.org/plugins/settings/settings-api/) to reduce third-party dependencies.

+### Gutenberg + ACF

+I will soon be testing the new Advanced Custom Fields method for registering Gutenberg blocks, and then build the directories in the plugin for adding your own custom blocks.

 ## Functionality

 So, what the heck does this thing do?
 Why might it be preferable to other plugin boilerplates?